 Stewart Hardy is an internationally-acclaimed performer, composer and teacher with numerous recordings and broadcast credits to his name.
-Based in the North East of England, his love for the traditional music of Northumberland and Scotland shines through his repertoire and influences his own compositions.
-Stewart’s teaching is diverse, and has covered many projects from International workshops to the Newcastle University folk degree course.
+Based in the North East of England, a love for the traditional music of Northumberland and Scotland shines through his repertoire and influences his own compositions.
+Stewart’s teaching is diverse, and has covered many projects from international workshops to the Newcastle University folk degree course.
 He spent six years as an influential member of the very popular John Wright Band and has toured throughout the world playing traditional folk, pop, rock, jazz, country and western swing music.

 “Beautifully and stylishly played, good technique serves the music, never being used for mere flash.”

 Tom Bell-Richards, reviewing Hawthorn’s Sweeter Shade in Fiddle On.

 “Hardy has built up an enviable international reputation for his fiddle playing, venturing easily across genre boundaries… Whether drawing from the Scottish and Irish piping repertoire, from Tyneside’s rich heritage of tunes, or forging their own compositions from these traditions, Hardy and McLaughlin show themselves to be players of immense empathy and spirit.”

 “Hardy’s fiddling is technically nigh perfect, and his solo performance is enough to hold the attention for over an hour on this CD”

 Alex Monaghan, reviewing Hawthorn’s Sweeter Shade in Living Tradition.